KnowOneActual/KnowOneActual/README.md

 ⚡ Fun fact: When I'm not troubleshooting networks, I'm usually hunting for new music or starting my journey into learning how to create it.

-This GitHub profile is where I explore my interests in code, build practical tools, and document my learning journey.
+This GitHub profile is where I explore my interests in code, build practical tools, and document my learning journey, often sharing insights and lessons learned on [My Blog](https://blog.beaubremer.com/).

 -----